ismail-bouaziz/gitlab-backup/README.md

 ```bash
 $ curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ee/script.rpm.sh | sudo bash
 ```
-* Install the package, change '<version>' with your gitlab backup version.
+* Install the package, change <version> with your gitlab backup version.
 Make sure you have correctly set up your DNS, and change https://gitlab.example.com to the URL at which you want to access your GitLab instance.:
 ```bash
 $ sudo EXTERNAL_URL="https://gitlab.example.com" yum install -y gitlab-ee-<version>
 ```